zimolzak/CleanoPheno/er-revisit-critical.md

 ## Biliary colic

-This should be covered already by the codes above, in particulary K80.2*.
+This should be covered already by the codes above, in particular K80.2*.